Parsl/parslguts/pickle.rst

 .. todo:: f does not have a name.

+.. index:: pair: serialization; dill

 dill
 ----

+An extension of ``pickle`` which is used extensively in Parsl is the ``dill`` library.

+.. todo:: hyperlink to dill website/github

+This library aims to let you serialize all the bits of Python that pickle cannot deal with, building on top of the Pickle protocol.

+For functions, it tries to address the above problems by using its own function serialization, in circumstances where it has decided that the default pickle behaviour will not work (sometimes deciding correctly, sometimes using a heuristic which can go wrong).

 .. todo:: backref/crossref the worker environment section - it could point here as justification/understanding of which packages should be installed.